How To Build A Strong Connection With Someone You Just Started Dating

 The sooner you can be the real you around your partner, the sooner you can potentially form a deep connection.
 That means being okay with who you were when you were single.
 Just because you’re in a relationship now doesn’t mean the rest of your life needs to go on hold.

-Oftentimes people who are being happy before dating are great in relationships.
+Oftentimes people who are happy before dating are great in relationships.
 It can reduce the relationship’s pressure if you have other interests and are fine without spending all your time with one person.
 Strive not to be emotionally needy.
-If you depend on one person to entertain you and make you feel good all the time, it can eventually put too much strain on everyone involved.
+If you depend on one person to entertain you and make you feel good all the time, it can eventually put too much strain on everyone involved and make it difficult to maintain healthy relationships.

 Keep spending time with your friends, volunteering, and participating in things you did before you met your new partner.
 They can learn so much more about you when you’re willing to share other parts of your life.
 Ask them to join you every once in a while, and also be sure to participate in things on your own.
 They won’t love everything you love, but a respectful partner will support your interests.